distributed-system-analysis/pbench/docs/API/V1/server_settings.md

 ## Response status

 `401`   **UNAUTHORIZED** \
-The client did not provide an authentication token.
+The client is attempting to change server settings with `PUT` and did not provide an authentication token.

 `403`   **FORBIDDEN** \
-The client's authentication token does not correspond to a user with `ADMIN` role.
+The client is attempting to change server settings with `PUT` and the provided authentication token does not correspond to a user with `ADMIN` role.

 ## Response body